Mayank-Bhatt22/data_cleaning_project/README.md

+about this project

+This Python script is a versatile data cleaning tool designed to automate the process of cleaning and preparing datasets for analysis.
+It works with both CSV and Excel files, detecting duplicate records, handling missing values, and ensuring data integrity.
+The code provides informative outputs at each step, guiding users through the cleaning process.

+The script includes key features such as:
-Supports Multiple File Types:
-1. Handles both .csv and .xlsx file formats for data input.
+1, Supports Multiple File Types: Handles both .csv and .xlsx file formats for data input.
 2. Duplicate Handling: Detects, saves, and removes duplicate records from the dataset.
 3. Missing Value Management: Fills missing values in numeric columns with the mean and drops rows with missing values in non-numeric columns.
 4. Path Verification: Checks if the provided file path exists and returns appropriate messages for incorrect paths.